 The Flex scored an 8 out of 10 in our app ease of use testing.
 This was just below the top score of 9, and well better than the low score of 5.
 The app was very easy to navigate, and things like scheduling and activity alerts were easy to adjust.
 It missed out on the top score because it didn't feel quite as streamlined as the Nest app, and swiping to switch between menus and camera didn't feel super intuitive.

 Real Time Viewing

-This is where the Flex falls off the leader board.
+This is where the Flex falls off the leaderboard.
 It shared the worst score of 5 in this metric, well off the top score of 8.
 This was largely due to the 30 seconds of latency it produced in our testing.
-While we didn't expect any camera to be truly real time, a 30 second lag felt quite significant.
+While we didn't expect any camera to be truly real time, a 30-second lag felt quite significant.
 In fact, only one model was worse.
-The video produced during real time viewing was often choppy, with the video often freezing for a second or two before starting up again.
+The video produced during real-time viewing was often choppy, with the video often freezing for a second or two before starting up again.

 The Canary Flex has a rechargeable battery and can thus be placed anywhere.
 It sends an alert to your phone when the battery must be charged.
 It can be placed on any horizontal surface and has a magnetic base that will adhere to any magnetic surface.
 You can also install a mounting plate to mount it onto non-magnetic surfaces.
 The mounting plate requires two screws to install.
-The camera itself mounts onto the base via a magnet, and it thus quite easy to swivel in any direction.
+The camera itself mounts onto the base via a magnet, and is thus quite easy to swivel in any direction.

 At $200 the Flex's list price is comparable to that of other 1080p models.
 Due to its versatility and decent non-subscription features, this is a good value for those that want to be able to move the camera around and not pay for a subscription.

-The Canary Flex is a great alternative to the Nest Cam Outdoor if you don't want to pay for a subscription, but it is slightly hampered by its poor real time viewing performance.
+The Canary Flex is a great alternative to the Nest Cam Outdoor if you don't want to pay for a subscription, but it is slightly hampered by its poor real-time viewing performance.